Call for Papers

 - Obtain all corporate, sponsor, and government approvals and releases necessary for presenting your paper at an open attendance international meeting.

-- Summary submission is electronic only.
-The submission process consists of entering the paper title, author(s) and affiliation(s), and an abstract no longer than 35 words.
-Authors are prompted to state their preference for presentation type (poster, or data workshop poster) and for session.
+- Summary submission is electronic only, through www.nsrec.com.
+The submission process consists of entering the paper title, author(s) and affiliation(s), an abstract no longer than 35 words, and uploading the summary.
+Authors are prompted to state their preference for presentation (oral, poster, or data workshop poster) and for session.
+Details of the submission process may be found at www.nsrec.com.
 The final category of all papers will be determined by the Technical Program Committee, which is responsible for selecting final papers from initial submissions.